CasperH2O/3DMarbleMazeGenerator/README.md

 generate_puzzle.py
 ```

-Results in a HTML file which opens in the browser to showcase the enclosure shape, node grid, paths and path curve types divided by segments:
+Results in an HTML file which opens in the browser to showcase the enclosure shape, node grid, paths and path curve types divided by segments:

 <img src="resources/path_visualization_large.png" alt="Path Visualization Large" width="400"/></p>